Shared ownership is another means of securing a new-build home.

 Shared ownership schemes help a lot of first-time buyers to secure a new-build property by buying part of it and renting the other for a smaller upfront payment.

-The Shared Ownership scheme is a part buy, part rent way of owning your own home for a smaller upfront payment.
-Purchase between 25-75% of the home's market value and pay subsidised rent on the remainder calculated at 2.75% per annum.
-You will also need a deposit of at least 5% of the share purchased.
+Buyers are able to purchase between 25-75% of the home’s market value and pay a subsidised rent on the remaining share, calculated at 2.75% per annum.
+You’ll also need a deposit of at least 5% of the share you intend to buy.

-If you don’t have the cash available, you’ll also need to apply for a shared ownership mortgage to cover the amount you intend to borrow.
+Much like buying any other home, you may need to apply for a mortgage.
+There are in fact shared ownership mortgages to cover the amount you intend to borrow.

 You can use our Mortgage Calculator to calculate how much you can afford and to see how much the monthly payments would be for your dream home.

-The eligibility criteria for shared ownership can vary depending on the provider and property, but here are some of the more common examples:
+The eligibility criteria for shared ownership can vary depending on the provider and the property.
+These include:

-If you have any more general questions about the shared ownership of property, you’d like to know more about our offers or you simply want to make an enquiry then don’t hesitate to get in touch.
-Our teams will assist you with your queries and you can find our contact details here.
+If you have any questions about a shared ownership property, or you’d like to know more about our offers and make an enquiry, please do not hesitate to get in touch.